lee-handro/blade_quenching_ode_simulation/README.md

-# Thermodynamic Sword Quenching Simulation: Air vs. Oil vs. Water
+# Transient Thermal Quenching Simulation of a High-Carbon Steel Component: Air vs. Oil vs. Water

 A computational physics and heat transfer project modeling the transient cooling rates of a heated (1000°C) high-carbon steel component/blade geometry using Ordinary Differential Equations **(ODEs).**.